For Physicians. By Physicians.™

 • Trial of labor

-• Suspected fetal macrosomia is not a contraindication to a trial of labor after cesarean section
+• Suspected fetal macrosomia is not a contraindication to a trial of labor after cesarean delivery

 Maneuvers (see videos in ‘Learn More – Primary Sources’ below):